SciWilro/Python_Youtube_API/README.md

 <h3 align="center">Python Youtube API Project</h3>

-<p align="center">Working with Youtube's API to collect video statistics from a channel</p>
+<p align="center">Working with Youtube's API to collect video statistics from a channel and all it's videos</p>

-<p align="center">Project covers working with: Tokens, Youtube API, PostgreSQL database...</p>
+<p align="center">Project will cover working with: Tokens safely, Youtube API, PostgreSQL database, and building a dashboard for data visualization</p>

 </div>